Acute myeloid leukemia (AML) is a type of leukemia—a cancer of the bone marrow and blood.

 Excellent Transplant Results

 Depending on the specifics of your leukemia, you may have several treatment options.
 One option—a blood or bone marrow transplant—has transformed some leukemias and related cancers, once thought incurable, into highly treatable diseases with survival rates as high as 80 percent.
-If your condition requires a bone marrow transplant, you should know that the Fred Hutch Bone Marrow Transplant Program at SCCA is one of 13 centers whose patients achieved higher-than-expected survival rates, according to a multi-year study by the Center for International Blood and Marrow Transplant Research (CIBMTR) reported in 2013.
-The CIBMTR compared patients at 168 bone marrow transplant centers in the United States.
+If your condition requires a bone marrow transplant, you should know that the Fred Hutch Bone Marrow Transplant Program at SCCA is one of 15 centers whose patients achieved higher-than-expected survival rates, according to a recent multi-year study by the Center for International Blood and Marrow Transplant Research (CIBMTR).
 We’ve performed more bone marrow transplants than any other institution in the world.